Last updated: Thursday, July 20, 2017

 |EVGA SuperNOVA 1600 P2||1600W||80 PLUS Titanium|

-The 11 Best Power Supply Units for PC Gaming
+Zoom In: Our Top 11 List of the Best Power Supply Units for PC Gaming

-Without further to do, here are the best power supply components for the money.
+Without further to do, here is our closer look section at the best power supply components for the money.

 This is one of the top selling, if not the most selling, 725 watt PSU on the market.
 This unit is SLI and Crossfire ready, backed with a 3 year warranty, 115-230V autoswitching voltage, (75% efficiency), and the connector works you’d expect from a top tier power supply.
 This PSU is a great value for the money, running around $60 bucks on most online shops.